 The Women’s provides experienced interpreters for every hospital clinic and service.
-We provide assistance with more than 100 community languages.
-We also provide services for women requiring AUSLAN (Australian Sign Language).
+We provide assistance with over 80 community languages.
+We also provide services for women requiring an AUSLAN (Australian Sign Language) interpreter.
 Our interpreters understand the importance of interpreting accurately and impartially and keeping all information confidential.

-Interpreters are available to all patients at the Women’s.
+Interpreters are available to all patients at the Women’s who need the service.

 What we do

 The Women’s provides interpreter services 24 hours a day, seven days a week.

 To make sure we meet the needs of as many patients as possible, we have:

 - National Accreditation Authority for Translators and Interpreters (NAATI) qualified interpreters on our staff for the most frequently spoken languages in our community (Arabic, Mandarin, Cantonese, Vietnamese, Turkish, Greek, Italian, Spanish, Hindi, Urdu, Punjabi, Assyrian, Tigrinya, Amharic, Japanese and Farsi)

 - for other languages we use qualified interpreters from accredited agencies to provide face to face assistance or interpreter phone support

 - a telephone interpreter service for assistance after hours, weekend and public holidays